ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-10-16
+## 2024-09-15

-Exploring new technologies
+Random coding thoughts

-> Code like everybody is watching.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*